-For the cars that have written “Wash Me!” in the dirt on the back window, look for a car wash soap that has rich, foaming agents to clean your cars exterior.
-Most vehicle finishes, will work well with a car wash that has blended conditioners and detergents to help suspend and lift the dirt off your vehicles paint without being harsh to the finish.
+Look for a car wash soap that has rich, foaming agents and one that stays foamed.
+Whether you are applying the wash via sponge/brush or through a foam cannon/gun, you want something that maintains the suds all the way through rinse.
+Most vehicle finishes will work well with a car wash that has blended conditioners and detergents to help suspend and lift the dirt off your vehicles paint without being harsh to the finish.
 Detergents break down the grease and grime coating your car, safely encapsulating them in suds to not scratch your car paint.

-Note: Make sure to rinse rinse your car to remove the heavier dirt before getting your car covered in suds.
+Note: Make sure to pre-rinse your car to remove the heavier dirt before getting your car covered in suds.
 Loose dirt will trap itself in the sponge and can scratch the paint if not rinsed off first.

 An important selling point to finding the right car wash is finding a wash with a balanced pH to cleanse your car without being harsh to the finish.
-Higher pH concentrated soaps work fine for removing bird droppings or tree sap, but are often too harsh in pH for the paint, leaving it looking dull.
+Higher pH concentrated soaps work fine for removing bird droppings or tree sap but are often too harsh in pH for the paint's wax and finishes, leaving it looking dull.

 Waterless car wash soap is great for quick clean up in-between washes or to use on cars with minimal dirt and grime.
 The wipes are meant to be used to spot clean, or lightly dirtied cars.
 If you live in dry areas or states with laws that limit the use of water used for car washes or you want to conserve water, consider using a waterless spray car wash or wipes.
 Keep in mind that if your car has seen fairly muddy days, this is not the kind of wash you should be using.